Ten things to ditch this New Year

-You could be earning cashback with the American Express Platinum Cashback Everyday card, earning points to spend on flights with the British Airways American Express Credit Card, enjoying an interest-free period on purchases with the Tesco Clubcard card or on balance transfers with the Barclaycard 30-Month Platinum Visa.
+You could be earning cashback with the American Express Platinum Cashback Everyday card, earning points to spend on flights with the British Airways American Express Credit Card, or enjoying a long interest-free period on purchases with the Tesco Clubcard card.

-If you like me are not getting the most from your plastic anymore it might be time for a change.
-Follow my lead and ditch unrewarding cards - you can find a more deserving spending companion using our credit card comparison centre.
+If you are not getting the most from your plastic anymore it might be time for a change.
+Ditch unrewarding cards – you can find a more deserving spending companion using our credit card comparison centre.

 5. Paying for help

 There are so many services that we fall into the trap of paying for that we could get for free.